About Continuing Distance Education (CDE) at Briercrest College and Seminary:

 When is my course work due?

-Your first assignment(s) are due six weeks after your course registration date.
-The rest of the course work must be completed within eight months of your registration date.
-If this time line presents problems for you, please contact the Distance Education Office.
+Typically your first assignment(s) is due six weeks after your course registration date.
+The rest of the course work must be completed within the given time frame (currently eight months but changing to six months September 1, 2014, for a regular course and semester-based online courses must be completed within the given semester).

 How much does a class cost?